 If there is no eternal, burning hell, does everyone ultimately become part of the Father’s family, whether they wish to or not?
 I don’t think so.

-The idea that everyone will become part of the Father’s house, or as some would put it ‘Everyone will go to heaven’, is called universalism.
+The idea that everyone will live forever with God, or as some would put it ‘Everyone will go to heaven’, is called universalism.
 This is a pleasant and comforting thought, but it raises questions about the important issue of freedom of the individual will.

 We Will All Have the Option